msv-lab/llm-play/README.md

 ## Data Formats

-The tool operates three formats:
+The supported data formats are

-- Filesystem tree (FS-tree) designed for human redability
+- Filesystem tree (FS-tree) designed for human readability
-- JSON files designed for storage and sharing
+- JSON files designed for easy storage and sharing
 - CSV files for evaluation

 The argument of `--output` is treated as a directory path unless it ends with `.json` or `.csv`.

 The FS-tree and JSON format are interchangeble.
 They both cab used as outputs of the LLM sampling command, and inputs and outputs of the `--map` and `--cluster` commands.
 Only FS-tree and JSON can be updated with `--update`.

 CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as one of the supported output formats for `--map` and `--cluster`.
 The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate data longer than 30 characters.
 If at least one datum is truncated, the column name is changed from `Content` to `Content [Truncated]`.
 Different commands produce different CSV schemas.

+The identify transformer can be used to convert data between different format, e.g.

+    llm-play --map data --output data.json --transformer __ID__ llm-play --map data.json --output data.csv --transformer __ID__

 ## Shell Template Language